-The project, which may be in performance, composition, history, or theory, must be carried out under the supervision of the sponsor.
+Students must register for MUS 495 and complete a project in performance, composition, history, theory, or ethnomusicology.
+The project must have a speaking component and must be carried out under the supervision of a sponsor.
 The completed project is reviewed by an evaluating committee consisting of the sponsor, another member of the Music faculty, and an outside evaluator.

-Both the minor in Music (MUS) and the minor in Jazz Music (JAZ), each of which has a General track and a Theory track, are designed to provide students interested in music with a foundation in the theory and history of music and experience in a performing ensemble.
+The minor in Music (MUS) is designed to provide students interested in music with a foundation in the theory and history of music and experience in a performing ensemble.
 Less rigorous than the Music major, the minor is not intended to prepare students for advanced study or professional work in music.

-The General track is designed for students who are interested in music but who do not seek training in more sophisticated aspects of music theory and musicianship.
-The Theory track, for which students take Music major courses in theory and musicianship, is for students who want to acquire more specialized knowledge and skills in the areas of music theory and musicianship.
+The general Music minor (MUS) is designed for students who are interested in music but who do not seek training in more sophisticated aspects of music theory and musicianship.
+The Music Theory minor (MTY), for which students take Music major courses in theory and musicianship, is for students who want to acquire more specialized knowledge and skills in the areas of music theory and musicianship.

 Requirements for the Minor in Music (MUS)

 All courses offered for the minor must be passed with a letter grade of C or higher.
 At least three credits from Requirement 2 or 3 in either track must be upper division.
-The General track requires 20 credits; the Theory track requires 24 credits.
+The minor requires 20 credits.